 - some petroleum products

 - elements that contribute to metal production, such as:

 - air pollution, including exhaust smoke and other particle pollution

 Inherited gene mutations

-It’s possible for people to inherit gene mutations that increase the risk of developing cancer, but heredity is not thought to play a significant role in lung cancer.
+People can inherit gene mutations that increase the risk of developing cancer.
+However, experts do not believe heredity plays a significant role in lung cancer.